 Katie Parker is an Assistant Professor of Art and Guy Michael Davis is an Annualized Assistant Professor of Art at the University of Cincinnati.
 They both received their MFA from The Ohio State University and BFA from Kansas City Art Institute, MO.
-They have an upcoming solo exhibition at the Fuller Craft Museum in Brockton, MA.
+Their most recent solo exhibitions include Permanent Spectacle at Denny Gallery (2017) and the Fuller Craft Museum in Brockton, MA (2017).
 Their work is held in numerous collections such as Arizona State University Ceramics Research Center (Tempe, AR), Cincinnati Art Museum (Cincinnati, OH), 21C Museum/Hotel (Durham, NC), Society of Dresden Porcelain Art (Frietal, Germany), and The Pottery Workshop (Jingdezhen, China).
 They are the recipients of prestigious awards and residencies such as the Smithsonian Artist Research Fellowship and Bemis Center for Contemporary Arts Residency.Download CV

 Press & News

 - 11.24.2017 Permanent Spectacle reviewed on Art F City Podcast "Explain Me"

 - 10.27.2017 Permanent Spectacle Featured in Art Zealous

 - 04.15.2017 Solo Exhibition at Fuller Craft Museum